PheelTi/jersey-multipart-featuir/README.md

 If you implement yours, pay attention to provide parts as they are sequentially read in a streaming way.
-This component **MUST NOT** store temporarly the whole part contents in memory or in the file system, but only stream parts as they are received in the request `InputStream`.
+This component **MUST NOT** store temporarly the whole part contents in memory or in the file system, but only stream parts as they are received in the request input stream.
 The way each parts are stored is the responsability of the parts storage implementation of `IFormDataBodyPartProvider` (see below).

   ***To be more documented***